 - Anxiety and depression

-Certain tests can be carried out but they do not diagnose IBS directly, rather they seek out signs that can be related to IBS.
+Certain tests can be carried out, but they do not diagnose IBS directly; rather, they seek out signs that can be related to IBS.
 These tests include:

-- Stool tests for microbes infections
+- Stool tests for microbe infections

 - Tests for food allergies and diseases

 - Tests for bowel muscular contractions.

 - Colonoscopy for signs of inflammation in the bowels.